Skip to content

 Physiotherapy MSc (pre-registration)

-If you are interested in this course but have already recently graduated with a first degree, you might be interested in our Physiotherapy MSc (pre-registration) instead, which will allow you to complete the course in an accelerated 2 years.
+Recently graduated from an undergraduate course?
+You might be interested in our Physiotherapy MSc (pre-registration) instead, which will allow you to complete the course in an accelerated 2 years.

-• Accredited by HCPC and CSP, eligible to register for professional practice on successful completion.
+• Accredited by HCPC and CSP you’ll be eligible to register for professional practice when you complete the course.

-• 30 weeks spent on practice placements treating patients under supervision both in hospital and community settings.
+• 30 weeks on placement – treat patients under supervision both in hospital and community settings to apply your skills and prepare for your career as a physiotherapist.

 Learn more about studying at St George's